 The first day of Rio Carnival is free time, as everyone will be arriving at various times throughout the day to start the package.
 Hotel check in is from midday and Dragoman crew will be on hand all day to give you any assistance.
 There will be a joining meeting in the afternoon.

-Rua Cruz Lima, 30
+Rua Cruz Lima No. 30

-Tel: +55 21 2558 7233
+Tel - +55 21 2558 7233

-This is a city with something for everyone; beaches, history, shopping, culture, fantastic food and amazing nightlife.
-For amazing views of this spectacular city, take the cable car up to the top of Sugar Loaf, or "Pao de Azucar" as the Brazilians call it, ride the train to Corcovado or jump on the tram to the historic hillside neighbourhood of Santa Teresa.
-If you're interested in learning more about Rio and Brazil, the Historical, Indian and National Museums are all well worth a visit, and even just wandering around the older parts of the city you'll be able to see some fantastic architecture by wandering around the older parts of the city.
+This is a city with something for everyone - beaches, history, shopping, culture, fantastic food and amazing nightlife.
+For amazing views of this spectacular city, take the cable car up to the top of Pão de Açucar, ride the train to Corcovado or jump on the tram to the historic hillside neighbourhood of Santa Teresa.
+If you're interested in learning more about Rio and Brazil, there are several fascinating museums in the city and you'll see some fantastic architecture by wandering around the older parts of the city.

 The day is free for you to get your bearings, explore the city or laze on the beach however if you don't fancy that then this morning there is an optional trip to a favela to visit a community project we support.
 (Our favela tour, as well as all other optional activites must be booked in advance through Dragoman)